 - Personalize Your Marketing — Creating personalized and relevant content results in engaged prospects and a higher rate of lead conversion.
 The personalization of content partially has to do with timing and where your prospect is in the buyer’s journey, but also to the specific needs of your company.
 Is the company you’re targeting a SMB and or an enterprise prospect?
 Does your contact have deep product knowledge and need to learn best practices, or are they gathering up information for an RFP and need a deep dive guide?
 Matching the asset to the prospect’s need is an essential component in effective ABM.

 - Focus on the Customer Experience — Think of how you can deliver content to your customers in the most enjoyable way to increase engagement.
-For example, video is the most viewed form of content across social media channels, so create short video case studies so that your prospects can gather the information that they need quickly and easily about your company, without any hassles.
+72% of customers prefer to learn about a product or service through video, so create short video case studies so that your prospects can gather the information that they need quickly and easily about your company, without any hassles.

 - Track the Data and Results — Every marketing interaction can be tracked and evaluated.
 What was the click-through rate for your email marketing campaign?
 How many leads visited your blog, clicked a CTA, and then converted by filling out a form on your landing page?
 Did anyone attend a session or webinar that you hosted?
 It’s essential to track all aspects of your marketing campaigns so that you can A/B test, find out what’s working, what isn’t, refine, reiterate, and develop sophisticated campaigns that lead to conversions.